kturcios/python-http-template/README.md

 - query
 - path

-*context* contains basic information about the host, including:
+*context* contains basic information about the function, including:
 - hostname
-- host
-- user_agent

 ## Response Bodies
 By default, flask will automatically attempt to set the correct Content-Type header for you based on the type of response.
 For example, returning a dict object type will automatically attach the header `Content-Type: application/json` and returning a string type will automatically attach the `Content-Type: text/html, charset=utf-8` for you.